-Vulnerability maps overlay third-party vulnerability information with Illumio ASP's real-time application dependency map for a risk-based approach to patch prioritization.
+Vulnerability maps overlay third-party vulnerability information with Illumio Core's real-time application dependency map for a risk-based approach to patch prioritization.

 The East-West workload-to-workload traffic within your data center and cloud environments represents a massive attack surface.
 Organizations are adopting a Zero Trust strategy—essentially operating as if they have already been breached and taking steps to inhibit bad actors from moving laterally within an environment.